 Thank you so much to all our generous supporters who have been sending food parcels and donating bedding and toys for our rescued cats.
-We really appreciate your support for homeless cats over the Christmas and New Year.
+We really appreciate your support.

 You can help support the care of our cats with gifts of food or toys purchased via our Amazon Wish lists or by taking food, bedding, toys etc directly to our centres.

 AMAZON WISH LISTS:

 Canning Town Branch, East London: https://goo.gl/9BTW8A